AjayDonode/gallery/README.md

    # Open Issues
       1. Html tags supported input for pages
       1. Upload User Profile and Banner image dont refresh  correctly
-      1. Article should support upload/persistence without images, Defect : currently if image is not uploaded gallery is not displayed correctly
+      1. Article should support upload/persistence without images, : Done
+         Defect : currently if image is not uploaded gallery is not displayed correctly
       1. Full screen on swipe up - In Progress
       1. Replace back button with Logo if No loged in user
+      1.

          Help ! https://ej2.syncfusion.com/angular/documentation/rich-text-editor/getting-started